hkparker/TLB/README.md

 TLJ
 ===

-A simple Type Length Value protocol implemented with JSON to hand structs between Go applications over a variety of networks.
+A simple Type Length Value protocol implemented with JSON to hand structs between Go applications in an event driven way.

 Motivation
 ----------